 Vaccine nomenclature.
 The nomenclature for meningococcal vaccines indicates if the vaccine is conjugate or polysaccharide and the number of serotypes included in the vaccine.
 The only polysaccharide vaccine, Menomune (sanofi pasteur), is abbreviated as MPSV4, with the P indicating polysaccharide, and the 4 denoting the number of serotypes in the vaccine.
 Two different licensed conjugate vaccines-Menactra (sanofi pasteur) and Menveo (Novartis)-are abbreviated as MCV4, with the C indicating conjugate.
 The three vaccines mentioned above include the same four serotypes (A, C, W, and Y).
 Conjugate vaccines are further distinguished by the toxoid to which they are conjugated.
 Menactra (MCV4-D) is conjugated to diphtheria toxoid, and Menveo (MCV4-CRM) is conjugated to a nontoxic form of diphtheria toxin from Corynebacterium diphtheriae.
-The combination vaccine MenHibrix (Hib-MenCY; GlaxoSmithKline) protects against serotypes C and Y as well as against Haemophilus influenzae type b (Hib).
-It is conjugated to tetanus toxoid.
-Vaccines that protect against serotype B, estimated to cause 60% of disease among children younger than age 5 years, are not available in the United States.
+(Note: The combination vaccine MenHibrix [Hib-MenCY; GlaxoSmithKline], licensed for use only in children age 6 through 18 months, is not covered in this article.)